jeelp1061/Test-readme/README.md

 - Run the container in detached mode (`-d`)
 - Map port 4000 of the container to port 4000 on the host (`-p 4000:4000`)
-- Load environment variables from the `.env` file
 - Name the container as specified in `your-container-name`

 Replace `your-container-name` and `your-image-name` with your preferred container and image names, respectively.